playfulprogramming/playfulprogramming/content/LayZee/posts/how-to-set-up-an-nx-style-monorepo-workspace-with-the-angular-cli-part-2-1e2j/index.md

 └── booking.selectors.ts
 ```

-<figcaption>File and folder structure for booking feature state.</figcaption>
+> File and folder structure for booking feature state.

 The NgRx feature schematic registered our booking feature store and effects with the booking data access module as per this listing.